 Click “Choose a virtual CD/DVD disk file...” to browse to the location of the .iso file.
 Alternately, if you have burned the .iso to disk, select the detected “Host Drive”.

-Depending upon the extensions available in your CPU, you may or may not be able to use a 64-bit ISO on a 64-bit system.
-If you receive the error "your CPU does not support long mode" when you try to boot a 64-bit ISO, your CPU either does not have the required extension or AMD-V/VT-x is disabled in the system BIOS.
-You can still use the 32-bit version of the ISO, but ZFS performance will be reduced.
+Depending upon the extensions available in your CPU, you may or may not be able to use the ISO.
+If you receive the error "your CPU does not support long mode" when you try to boot the ISO, your CPU either does not have the required extension or AMD-V/VT-x is disabled in the system BIOS.

 NOTE: if you receive a kernel panic when booting into the ISO, stop the virtual machine.
 Then, go to System and check the box “Enable IO APIC”.

 To configure the network adapter, go to Settings → Network.
 In the "Attached to" drop-down menu select "Bridged Adapter", then select the name of the physical interface from the "Name" drop-down menu.
 In the example shown in Figure 2.2k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of re0.

 Figure 2.2k: Configuring a Bridged Adapter in VirtualBox

 Once your configuration is complete, click the "Start" arrow.
 If you configured the ISO, install FreeNAS® as described in Installing from CDROM.
 Once FreeNAS® is installed, press F12 to access the boot menu in order to select the primary hard disk as the boot option.
 You can permanently boot from disk by removing the CD/DVD device in "Storage" or by unchecking CD/DVD-ROM in the "Boot Order" section of "System".